Our Advisory Board

 Mick Walker Chair of the Advisory Board

-Mick has recently earned his PhD in education at the University of Leeds.
-He is a Fellow of the Royal Society of Arts and the Vice-Chair and Fellow of the Chartered Institute of Educational Assessors.
-He is passionate about education and aligning the aims of national high volume assessment and testing systems with the aims and realities of everyday teaching and learning in schools, colleges and the workplace to benefit society and to support each individual learner to reach their true potential.
+Having spent over 48 years in the education system as a teacher and government advisor, Mick is passionate about education and training, and aligning the aims of national high-volume assessment and testing systems with the aims and realities of everyday teaching and learning in schools, colleges and the workplace to benefit society and to support each individual learner to reach their true potential.

 -